teirm/go_derpy_fs/README.md

 # Golang Derpy Network File Server
-A small TCP file serverto get more comfortable with several libraries and channels in golang.
+A small TCP file server to get more comfortable with several libraries and channels in golang.